Ronald P. Loui

 Lake Road, Bay Village, OH r.p.loui @gmail

-Also teaching Operating Systems.
-Likely Linux Scripting Tools again the Spring.
+Also teaching Operating Systems Spring and Fall.
+Linux Scripting Tools in the Spring.

-Patents assigned to these companies cite my Wash U StL team's computer engineering work: Juniper Networks, HP, MainNerve, Protocol Acquisition, SiteSpect, Google, Fortinet, Amazon, Oracle, Cavium, IneoQuest, EMC, Gigamon, Lionic, Intel, FetchTech, IP Reservoir, Kuberre, Corel/JP Morgan Chase, SAP, Cisco, Roke Manor, Nokia, AT&T, Samsung, Canon, NetApp, Boeing, ETTRI, Advanced Micro Devices, Sharp, SRC, GTB, NXP, IBM, Archeo Futurus, Global Velocity, Exegy
+Patents assigned to these companies cite my Wash U StL team's computer engineering work (not my patents, but our work presumably enabled or preceded their claims): Dell, Juniper Networks, HP, MainNerve, Protocol Acquisition, SiteSpect, Google, Fortinet, Throughputer, Amazon, Oracle, Cavium, IneoQuest, EMC, Gigamon, Lionic, Intel, FetchTech, IP Reservoir, Kuberre, Corel/JP Morgan Chase, SAP, Cisco, Roke Manor, Nokia, AT&T, Samsung, Canon, NetApp, Boeing, ETTRI, Advanced Micro Devices, Sharp, SRC, GTB, NXP, IBM, Archeo Futurus, Global Velocity, Exegy

 SOME RECENT IEEE PAPERS (ETC) here